 - Repaint your home every 7-10 years.
 You may have to do it more often if you live in a climate with extreme temperatures.

 After you’re done giving your vinyl siding a facelift, you might want to consider adding a gorgeous vinyl sunroom addition to your home.
-Great Day Improvements offers a wide selection of Patio Enclosures to choose from, all of which are custom built to suit your needs and budget.
+Patio Enclosures by Great Day Improvements offers a wide selection of Patio Enclosures to choose from, all of which are custom built to suit your needs and budget.

 Hope these tips help.
 Good luck with your project!
-Stop back and leave us some feedback about your project, or stop by our Facebook page and share your story.
+Stop back and leave us some feedback about your project.